-Gazprom supports the use of renewables where it is economically and technically feasible, namely in remote or technologically isolated areas.
+Gazprom supports the use of energy alternatives where it is economically and technically feasible, namely in remote or off-grid areas.

-At present, the Company operates more than 100 renewables-based stand-alone power systems, including ones with solar panels and wind turbines.
+At present, the Gazprom Group operates 2,240 power units based on secondary energy sources and renewables, including ones with solar panels and wind turbines.

 Gazprom is actively engaged in the conversion of vehicles to alternative fuels, which is a promising business line.
-As the most universal and affordable fuel, natural gas has the potential to substitute petroleum products.
-It has ecological and economic advantages over conventional vehicle fuels.
+As the most universal and affordable fuel, natural gas has the potential to replace petroleum products.
+It has environmental and economic advantages over conventional vehicle fuels.

 Associated petroleum gas

-The measures aimed at reducing (stopping) associated petroleum gas (APG) flaring are highly important to saving energy resources and cutting greenhouse gas emissions.
+Measures aimed at reducing (ceasing) associated petroleum gas (APG) flaring are highly important to saving energy resources and cutting greenhouse gas emissions.

-Gazprom Group implements investment projects for APG on-site utilization with the purpose of attaining the APG utilization level of no less than 95 per cent (pursuant to the Russian Government’s Order No. 7 dated January 8, 2009).
+The Gazprom Group implements investment projects for APG on-site utilization with the purpose of attaining an APG utilization level of no less than 95 per cent (pursuant to the Russian Government Directive No. 7 dated January 8, 2009).